U.S. flag

 From OMIM

 Danon disease is an X-linked dominant disorder predominantly affecting cardiac muscle.
-Skeletal muscle involvement and mental retardation are variable features.
+Skeletal muscle involvement and impaired intellectual development are variable features.
 The accumulation of glycogen in muscle and lysosomes originally led to the classification of Danon disease as a variant of glycogen storage disease II (Pompe disease; 232300) with 'normal acid maltase' or alpha-glucosidase (GAA; 606800) (Danon et al., 1981).
 However, Nishino et al. (2000) stated that Danon disease is not a glycogen storage disease because glycogen is not always increased.
 Sugie et al. (2005) classified Danon disease as a form of autophagic vacuolar myopathy, characterized by intracytoplasmic autophagic vacuoles with sarcolemmal features.
 The characteristic vacuole is believed to be an autolysosome surrounded by secondarily-generated membranes containing sarcolemmal proteins, basal lamina, and acetylcholinesterase activity.
 X-linked myopathy with excessive autophagy (XMEA; 310440) is a distinct disorder with similar pathologic features. http://www.omim.org/entry/300257

 From MedlinePlus Genetics